cloudflare/lol-html/README.md

 ***L**ow **o**utput **l**atency streaming **HTML** rewriter/parser with CSS-selector based API.*

-It is designed to provide low output latency, quickly handle big amounts of data and operate in environments with limited memory resources.
+It is designed to provide low output latency, quickly handle large amounts of data, and operate in environments with limited memory resources.

-The crate serves as a back-end for the HTML rewriting functionality of [Cloudflare Workers](https://www.cloudflare.com/en-gb/products/cloudflare-workers/), but can be used as a standalone library with the convenient API for a wide variety of HTML rewriting/analyzis tasks.
+The crate serves as a back-end for the HTML rewriting functionality of [Cloudflare Workers](https://www.cloudflare.com/en-gb/products/cloudflare-workers/), but can be used as a standalone library with a convenient API for a wide variety of HTML rewriting/analysis tasks.

 ## Documentation